 We have a skilled Learning Mentor who works closely with those pupils who need support to bring about improvements/better understanding of their own behavior.
-Programmes are in small groups and 1-1 interventions are set up to meet the needs of individuals when appropriate.
+Programs may be delivered in small groups or 1-1 interventions which are set up to meet the needs of individuals when appropriate.

-Children will have access to Lego therapy, Drawing and Talking therapy, Zones of Regulation, play therapy, water play, Circle of Friends, anger management, mindfulness approaches linking to self-regulation and yoga, in order to support development of self-awareness and in making appropriate choices about how to behave.
+Children may have access to Lego therapy, Drawing and Talking therapy, Zones of Regulation, play therapy, water play, Circle of Friends, anger management, mindfulness approaches linking to self-regulation and yoga, in order to support development of self-awareness and in making appropriate choices about how to behave.

-Exclusion:
+Exclusion